uzh/PPLib/README.md

 4. If you don't have one yet, add an `application.conf` file in your target application in the `resources` folder and configure your access code to the human computation portals you'd like to use.
 An example configuration file can be found [here](https://github.com/pdeboer/PPLib/blob/master/src/main/resources/application.conf_default)

+Please find a step-by-step guide in our [screencast](https://youtu.be/6sA6X9QRK-w)

 # How-to
 In order to get familiar with PPLib, we recommend the following steps: